Top 11 tours of Rome

 How to get to the meeting point

-The meeting points of the walking tours in Rome are usually located in the city centre.
+The meeting points for walking tours in Rome are usually central locations.
 Triton Fountain, Piazza Trilussa in Trastevere, Piazza del Popolo, Piazza de Campo de Fiori, Via Labicana...
-I recommend that you take the metro to a stop nearby and then walk to the meeting point (you can ask your guide for some references to get there when booking the tour).
+I recommend that you take the metro to a central stop and then walk to the meeting point (you can ask your guide for a reference point to locate it when booking the tour).

-Normally you will be able to choose between several schedules available when taking a tour of Rome.
-As for the days of the week, there are usually tours every day, but let me remind you that on Mondays most of the museums in Rome are closed, so visitors may take the opportunity to sightsee in the center.
-As it is the case of any big city, weekends and holidays also tend to be more crowded in the tourist areas.
+Normally you will be able to choose from several timetables available when taking the tour of Rome.
+As for the days of the week, there are usually tours every day, but we remind you that on Mondays most of Rome's museums are closed, so visitors may take the opportunity to do some sightseeing in the center.
+As in any large city, weekends and holidays also tend to be more crowded in the tourist areas.

 Duration of tours

 Bring water and snacks.
-The longer tours usually have a 15-minute stop in the middle of the tour.
+The longer tours usually have a 15 minute mid tour stop.
 Depending on where you end the tour, your guide will probably recommend places to have lunch or dinner away from the general hustle and bustle of the city.

 Tours with children

-If it is not a very long tour, the children will be able to handle it because they are outdoors and can run around and play (not like in a museum, where they have to stand still and be quiet) while the guide shows them the sights.
-The distances covered on most tours (especially those in the city center) are quite manageable, but be aware that at most stops there won't be a place to sit down.
+If it is not a very long tour, children will be able to handle it because they are outdoors and can run and play (it is not like a museum where they have to stay still) while the guide shows them the places of interest.
+The distances covered on most tours (especially those in the city center) are quite manageable, but keep in mind that at most stops there will not be room to sit down.

 Ana's Traveller Tip

-If you get the chance to choose a specific date for your guided tour, avoid weekends and holidays, as this is when there are usually the most tourists in the center of Rome.
+If you can choose a date for your guided tour, avoid weekends and holidays, as this is when there are usually the most tourists in the center of Rome.

-11. Tips for travelers interested in the tour of Rome
+Tips for travelers interested in taking a tour in Rome

-Locating the meeting point, choosing schedules, and preparing your backpack is important, but there are other details you'll want to know before taking a tour of Rome.
+Locating the meeting point, choosing schedules and packing your backpack is important, but there are other details you'll want to know before taking a tour of Rome.
 Here are my top tips:

-If you are interested in tours of Rome you will also be interested in
+If you are interested in Rome tours you will also be interested in

-If you are one of those who enjoy the stories, details, and anecdotes behind the main monuments, you cannot leave Rome without taking the two most important guided tours: the Colosseum and the Vatican tours.
-Both places are wonderful to walk around and take a thousand pictures, but you don't fully understand the importance of them until you take a guided tour.
-Here are the guides I have written about Best Vatican guided tours and Colosseum Tours in case you are interested in getting organized for a guided tour.
+If you are one of those who enjoy the stories, details and anecdotes behind the main monuments, you can not leave Rome without taking the two most important guided tours: the Colosseum and the Vatican.
+Both places are wonderful to walk around and take a thousand pictures, but you don't fully understand them until you take a guided tour.
+Here are the guides I have written about The best guided tours of the Vatican ⛪ y Rome Colosseum Tours in case you are interested in organizing your own guided tour.

 Frequently asked questions

-Most of the city tours are between 1h30m and 3h long, so plan the rest of your activities in the city bearing this in mind.
+Most tours of the city last between 1 hour 30 minutes and 3 hours, so plan the rest of your activities with this in mind.

-What is the best way to move around Rome?
+What is the best way to get around Rome?

-Most of Rome's landmarks are packed within the old city centre, so walking is usually your best bet to get around Piazza Navona, the Pantheon, the Trevi Fountain and the Spanish Steps.
-But here's the pro tip: rent a bike or book a bike tour.
-It will let you explore more of the city's hidden gems and make the most out of your time.
+Most of Rome's monuments are contained in the center of the historic center, so walking is generally the best option for getting around Piazza Navona, the Pantheon, the Trevi Fountain and the Spanish Steps.
+But here's a pro tip: rent or book a bike tour, which will allow you to explore the city's hidden gems and make the most of your time.

-What are the most common tourist mistakes I should avoid?
+What are the most common tourist mistakes to avoid?

-First and biggest mistake: not buying tickets in advance.
-Make sure to plan ahead and skip long waits under the Roman sun.
-Also, don't try to hail a cab in the street, there are designated spots for taxis.
-Coffee-wise, keep in mind that cappuccinos are reserved for breakfast, so instead try ordering un caffè or un caffè macchiato after noon (if you ask for a latte, you'll get a cold glass of milk).
+The most common and biggest mistake: not buying tickets in advance.
+Be sure to plan ahead and you will skip the long waits under the Roman sun.
+Don't try to hail a cab in the middle of the street, as there are designated cab parking spots.
+As for coffee, keep in mind that cappuccinos are usually taken at breakfast, so the rest of the day you can order a caffè macchiato or caffè.